r00b/cessna-private-pilot-course/1.1-learning-your-airplane/1-getting-to-know-your-airplane.md

 * Briefly check engine instruments (especially oil pressure) for green; proper RPM
 * **ANNUNCIATE:**
   * "Takeoff" on application of full throttle
-  * "Gauages green" after checking engine gauges
+  * "Gauges green" after checking engine gauges
   * "Airspeed alive" at first airspeed indication
 * Look about halfway down the runway to stay straight with slight rudder input
 * Airplane may tend to veer left; apply larger amount of right rudder early in takeoff
 * Gently pull back on yoke and let airplane fly itself off the runway